 If offending photos of you uploaded by somebody else are set to Public or Friends of Friends, then it’s possible that people who aren’t even your Facebook friends can see those photos.
 So how do you know which embarrassing photos might be visible to non-friends or friends?
 Go to your Activity Log (it’s under the triangle-shaped button in the top-right corner).
 On the left-hand column, click on Photos, then select Photos of You.
 On the top banner, choose Public, Friends of Friends or Friends after Shared with: to see which photos of you are out there for which groups of people.

 If a friend uploaded an embarrassing photo of you that’s set to Public or Friends of Friends, your only options are to ask him or her to change the setting to Friends.
 (You could also ask him or her to set it to Only Me if it’s that bad, or delete it altogether.)
 Or, you can untag yourself.
-It’s a slow process to manually check your photos, but it's a thorough inspection, and it does the trick.
+It’s a slow process to manually check your photos, but a thorough inspection should do the trick.

 Check hidden Inbox messages

-Here's a quick and easy trick if you didn't know about it.
 Messages you receive from people who aren’t your Facebook friends don’t show up in your Inbox.
 They’re in a different folder that most people think is reserved for annoying Event messages.
 So go to Messages and click on New Message Requests and you may find messages from friends or acquaintances that you haven’t connected with on Facebook yet.